Sia714/Two-way-pagination/README.md

-# SpeakX - Two-Way Pagination with MVVM Architecture
+# Two-Way Pagination with MVVM Architecture

 ## Overview
-SpeakX is a sample Android application that demonstrates how to implement two-way pagination using MVVM architecture.
+Two Way Pagination is a sample Android application that demonstrates how to implement two-way pagination using MVVM architecture.
 The app fetches data dynamically when the user scrolls up or down, displaying progress bars at the top or bottom as data loads.

 ---